chrisdinant/chrisdinant.github.io/content/data-science/bayes-and-binomial.md

 tags: bayes, binomial, data science, tests
 og_image: /images/dice.jpeg
 headline: Our intuitions about test accuracy are often very inaccurate
-Summary: An explanation of how to use and combine the Bayes and Binomial Theorems
 cover: /images/numbers.jpg

 **Bayes Theorem**